buhowski/react-typescript/public/text-data/games/PreviewGamesEN.md

 The author is seeking resources and time to bring these masterful ideas to life.
 If you know how or where to get support, please contact me.

 If this resonates with you and you have ideas on how to improve it — let’s team up.
-Creating awesome stuff together is always more interesting, especially with cool people!
+Doing awesome stuff together is always more interesting, especially with cool people!